apear9/rdwplus/README.md

 ```

     ## [1] "site.shp"    "streams.shp"

+The two vector data sets above (“site.shp” and “streams.shp”) contain a
+set of survey sites and a set of stream lines, respectively.
+The data
+set “site.shp” only contains a single survey site, but it could contain
+multiple sites with potentially overlapping or nested watersheds.

 Note that the `overwrite` option simply allows the data set we’re
 importing to overwrite any existing layers with the same name in the